Canon 600D vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 600D does not provide wifi capability.

-Both the 600D and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the D5500 have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 600D and D5500 can be found, respectively, in the Canon 600D Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 600D and the Nikon D5500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.